d-benvenuti/xes-refmodel-pipeline-generator/README.md

 python refmodel_generator.py
 ```

+# Info about xes generation

+1. If more than one resource is linked to the same step, each entry related to that step in the xes file will contain all the linked resources.
+2. If more than one data sources is linked to the same step, only one will be chosen at random while writing in the xes an entry related to that step.
+The same goes for the link between step phases and technologies, and for the link between technologies and cpus, gpus, rams, storages and networks.
+3. The order in which steps and step phases are written in the xes is the order in which they are created.
+4. Each step will have in each trace one entry for each step phases linked to it.

 # TO-DO

 1. Fix generateJSON function to handle printing correctly the final "," when some classes are not present.